isomerpages/moe-jurongsec/_our-students/Assessment Matters/Assessments and Examinations.md

 You can download the Sec 4 &amp; 5 Mother Tongue Graduation Examination timetable from the link below:<br>
 [Sec 4 &amp; 5 MTL GE](/files/To_students___Sec_4_5MTL_GENFS.pdf)

-You can download the Sec 4 &amp; 5 Graduation Examination timetable from the link below:
+You can download the Sec 4 &amp; 5 Graduation Examination timetable from the link below:<br>
 [Sec 4 &amp; 5 Graduation Examination 2024 Updated 21 Jul 2024](/files/GE_2024_21_July.pdf)

 ### Sec 1 Exam Timetable and Topics for End-of-Year Examinations